amu-cai/geval/README.md

     -0.4009009009009009     Die "Identitäre Bewegung" ist eine Gruppierung mit französischen Wurzeln, die seit 2012 auch in Deutschland aktiv ist.
 The "Identitäre Bewegung" is a group with French roots that has been active in Germany since 2012.
 The "identitarian movement" is a group with French roots that has been active in Germany since 2012.
 The "Identitarian Movement" is a grouping with French roots, which has also been active in Germany since 2012.
     -0.4004524886877827     Der Mann soll nicht direkt angesprochen werden.
 The man should not be approached.
 The man should not be addressed directly.
 The man is not expected to be addressed directly.

+The columns goes as follows:

+1. the difference between the two systems (GLEU "delta")
+2. input
+3. expected output (reference translation)
+4. the output from LIUM
+5. the output from UEdint

 Hmmm, turning 100.000 euros into £100,000 is no good…

-You could even get the list of the "most worsening" features between LIUM and UEdin:
+You could even get the list of the "most worsening" features between LIUM and UEdin, the features which were "hard" for UEdin, even though they were easy for UEdin:

     geval --metric GLEU --precision 4 --tokenizer 13a \
       -i wmt17-submitted-data/txt/sources/newstest2017-deen-src.de \